Cuomo Shuts Down Mobile Sports Betting in 2020 State Budget

 Future Of Sports Betting In New York

 Technically, it is actually legal to place a bet at any of the New York casino facilities.
 Again, we stress technically speaking.
-First of all, the casino must have a sportsbook, and to have a legal sportsbook they must have a state license.
+First of all, the casino must have a sportsbook and a state license.
 That’s where the catch is currently.

 So, what does this look like in the immediate future?
 Even though lawmakers failed to come to a cumulative consensus to open up full sportsbook operations, the four major commercial casinos can legally take sports bets.